You have questions, we have answers Q: How does COVID-19 impact Aspen Skiing Company?

 Q: I don’t see the job that I want to apply for on aspensnowmass.com/jobs, what do I do?

-A: If you don’t see a job that you are interested in applying for now, just perform a search for your desired job category, job location or title and click the “Set a Job Alert” button on the next page.
-We will email you as soon as the job is posted.
+A: If you don’t see a job that you are interested in applying for now, just perform a search for your desired job category and return often to perform the search.
+We will be setting up job alerts soon to allow us to email you as soon as the job is posted.

 Q: I don’t have a VISA, can I work at Aspen Skiing Company?A: Without permission to work within the USA we cannot offer you a job.
 Aspen Skiing Company participates in the J1 Work and Travel and various other VISA programs.
 Our J1 Visa partners change regularly check out our International Applicants page for more information + International Applicants